LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 Modeling the statechart for our button component is complete now.
 But how do we actually use this in our Ember.js application?

 It's pretty easy actually.
-We take the statechart we modeled in the statechart-editor and put it into our component via the `statechart`-computed macro `ember-statecharts` provides.
+We take the statechart (xstate calls them `Machine`s) we modeled in the statechart-editor, create an instance of it and use it in our component via the `useMachine`-[usable](https://github.com/emberjs/rfcs/pull/567) that `ember-statecharts` provides.

+In our example application we decided to create a `machines`-folder that holds all the xstate-`machine`s that we plan to use in our components.
+We can copy and paste these out of the statechart-editor directly and paste them back into the editor when we want to see how they work.

+We then have to hook up the imported `machine` with our component.
+We can use the `withContext` and `withConfig` that are available when using `useMachine`.

+The nice thing about this is that we keep the behavior separate from our component implementation.
+The component that decides to use the statechart defines what it expects to happen as external effects when the statechart executes its behavior.
+We also define the `context` of the statechart explicitly when using `useMachine` - in this case we define a reference `component` on the statechart context so that we can access the component instance directly when the statechart executes its actions.

 You can see the final component in action here: